earthlab/hub-ops/docs/source/authentication.rst

 ---------------------------------

 You can control what users can login by creating a whitelist of usernames.
-This is independent of which ahtneticator you use.
+This is independent of which authenticator you use.
 All authenticators eventually assign a user a username.
 This is then checked against the whitelist.
-You can also create a list of admin users, these peopel get specialy priviliges like being able to restart individual user's servers.
+You can also create a list of admin users, these people get special privileges like being able to restart individual user's servers.

 To add the users :code:`swiss-roll` and :code:`bbq-pizza` to the whitelist use